bitwarden/contributing-docs/docs/getting-started/server/advanced-setup.md

 ## Emails

-Docker compose will spin up a local smtp server that can be used, but it’s also possible to use other services such as Mailtrap, or Amazon to debug the amazon integration.
+Docker compose will spin up a local smtp server that can be used.
+Go to `http://localhost:1080` to view the email content locally.

+It’s also possible to use other services such as Mailtrap, or Amazon to debug the amazon integration.

 - Amazon Simple Email Service - the user secrets vault item includes a separate attachment called `additional-keys-for-cloud-services.json`.
 Add the `amazon` key to your user secrets to use